$127.46 at Backcountry

 Comfort to Carry

 The result of this cultural/stylistic difference is that most European axes are designed to be carried most comfortably with the pick facing forward, while North American designs reflect our habit of carrying axes in the self-arrest position.
-More and more climbers from both regions understand that each technique has a place and are using the appropriate position depending on the terrain and the circumstance they are traveling in.
+However, climbers from both regions are beginning to understand that each technique has its place and are starting to use the appropriate position depending on circumstances and terrain.
 As a result, many manufacturers are starting to accommodate both positions.

 After months and months of testing, direct comparisons, and input from a large pool of OutdoorGearLab review staff, our testers found that all the Black Diamond Ravens (Raven, Pro, and Ultra) were the most comfortable and the nicest to carry in either position.
-The Black Diamond Venom and Black Diamond Shift were very, very close but weren't quite as comfortable in self-arrests (as the Ravens).
-Very close to those in comfort were the Petzl Summit, Petzl Summit Evo, Petzl Glacier, and Petzl Glacier Literide.
-All of these axes are top-tier for comfort in self-belay/piolet canne position, and for use in self-arrest position.
+The Black Diamond Venom and Shift were close behind but weren't quite as comfortable in self-arrests as the Raven series.
+The Petzl Summit, Petzl Summit Evo, Petzl Glacier, and Petzl Glacier Literide were also quite comfortable.
+All of these axes are top-tier for comfort in self-belay/piolet canne position, and use in self-arrest position.
 Petzl removed all the inner teeth on their picks, dramatically increasing comfort in this position.

-We want to be clear that no model was truly "uncomfortable", at least to the point where it was unusable or left our hand sore.
+No model was uncomfortable to the point of being unusable or leaving our hand sore.
 It is worth noting that we found Grivel's axes to have a stronger self-belay preference but are fine in self-arrest.
 All of CAMP's models, the Neve, Corsa, and Corsa Nanotech, have the most strong self-belay basis.

 The Petzl Ride is the next lightest model (8.4 ounces) and the lightest model to feature a steel head and adze.
 While we liked the Corsa and it worked well, the Ride is a fair amount more versatile.
 The Ride's pick penetrates firm snow well, and its adze, while tiny, still performs well.
 We also loved the super short 45cm length, which also helps it achieve such a low weight, and could fit inside our pack if we so desired.

-The Camp Corsa Nano Tech is the same model as the Corsa but sports a riveted-on razor-sharp steel pick, which helps it climb steep snow and ice surprisingly well.
+The Camp Corsa Nanotech is very similar to the Corsa but sports a riveted-on razor-sharp steel pick, which helps it climb steep snow and ice surprisingly well.
 At 8.7 ounces, it's only marginally heavier and noticeably steps up security.
 The lightest contender we tested to feature a full-sized steel pick and a steel head was the Petzl Glacier Literide, weighing in at 11.2 ounces.
 The Literide blurred the lines between an ultralight model and an all-around mountaineering axe.
 It doesn't cut any corners in its design and is impressively lightweight.
-It's as suitable for basic snow routes and simply glacier climbs as it is on ski mountaineering traverses and alpine rock climbs.
+It's as suitable for basic snow routes, and simply glacier climbs as it is on ski mountaineering traverses and alpine rock climbs.

-The Petzl Gully is worth talking about, even though its nearly in a category all its own.
+The Petzl Gully is worth talking about, even though it's nearly in its own category.
 At 9.8 ounces, it is easily low enough in weight for any trip where weight is at a premium but offers unbelievably good steep snow performance.
-While the Gully isn't an exceptional all-arounder, it excels at a surprising number of things, and is perfect for alpine rock climbing, ski-mountaineering, or alpine ice climbing alike.
+While the Gully isn't an exceptional all-arounder, it excels at a surprising number of things and is perfect for alpine rock climbing, ski-mountaineering, or alpine ice climbing alike.